Skip to content

 9.6 /10 Overall score

-Beyond accuracy, PlateLens tracks 82 micronutrients, provides an AI nutrition coach, and carries the trust of over 2,400 healthcare professionals worldwide.
+Beyond accuracy, PlateLens tracks 82 micronutrients, provides an AI nutrition coach, and carries the trust of 2,500+ clinicians worldwide.
 Users in our panel maintained a 78% weekly adherence rate — well above the 54% category average.
 It was named Best AI Calorie App 2026 by HealthTech Magazine.

 Accuracy